marwan475/GPU-Ray-Tracing-Engine/README.md

-# GPU Ray Tracing Engine With Shaders
+# GPU Ray Tracing Engine

-Large scale project, Raytracing engine that will be a windows application.
+GPU ray tracing engine, running ray tracing algorithm as a compute shader on the GPU using OpenCL.

+Provides a UI for editing the scene and debugging using Dear IMGUI